Mike Hoffman (ice hockey, born 1989): Ottawa Senators

-Following the 2014–15 NHL season Hoffman became a restricted free agent under the NHL Collective Bargaining Agreement.
-The Ottawa Senators made him a qualifying offer to retain his NHL rights and, on July 5, 2015, Hoffman filed for salary arbitration.
+Following the season Hoffman became a restricted free agent under the NHL Collective Bargaining Agreement.
+Ottawa made him a qualifying offer to retain his NHL rights and, on July 5, 2015, Hoffman filed for salary arbitration.
 According to media reports, Hoffman asked for $3.4 million, while the Senators countered with $1.7 million.
 Hoffman was awarded a one-year $2 million deal, which the Senators accepted.
-Hoffman became a restricted free agent at the end of the 2015–16 season.
-On July 27, 2016, he re-signed with the Senators to a four-year, $20.75M deal, thereby avoiding arbitration.
-On December 16, 2016, Hoffman was suspended for two games for a cross-checking incident on Logan Couture of the San Jose Sharks.
+He started the 2015–16 season on the team's top line alongside Bobby Ryan and Kyle Turris.
+On October 17, he scored two goals and assisted on another by Mark Stone for a three-point night in a 4–3 shootout loss to the Nashville Predators.
+He had a second three-point night on December 3, scoring two goals and assisting on another by Bobby Ryan in a 4–3 victory over the Chicago Blackhawks, and a third on December 14 in which he scored two and set up another by Mika Zibanejad in a 5–3 victory over the Los Angeles Kings.
+However, by March 2016, Hoffman had been demoted to the fourth line by head coach Dave Cameron alongside Chris Neil and Curtis Lazar, despite being the team's highest scoring winger.
+He finished the season with 29 goals and 59 points in 78 games.